 All new cars come with warranties, but unfortunately they don’t cover absolutely everything that can go wrong with your car.
-One of the longest lasting warranties available is the powertrain warranty, but what exactly does it cover?
+One of the longest lasting warranties available is the powertrain warranty, but what exactly is a powertrain warranty, and what does it cover?

 In simple terms, a powertrain warranty covers the parts of a car that provide power and make it move.
 Typically that involves the engine, transmission and drivetrain.
 If any of these components are found to be defective or damaged within a certain period of time, then the manufacturer will pay to have the bad components repaired or replaced.
 For additional repairs to other components, your new cars bumper-to-bumper warranty may have you covered, assuming it’s not expired yet.

 Get the Flash Player to see this player.